maijoshi/ParaSudoku/README.md

 ### 5.2 Cuda Sudoku Solver

 We evaluated the Cuda Sudoku Solver on a 9x9 expert-level problem.
 When we compared the GPU version to the CPU local stack version and the CPU global stack version, we found speedups of 20x and 3x respectively.
+Due to the fact that in step 1 the generation kernel only fills in one board for generation, this kernel is called multiple times and could lead to scheduling and synchronization overhead.

 Here are the results: